Supreme Court sides with Ohio, green-lighting state's controversial voter-purge

 "Today's decision forces these communities and their allies to be even more proactive and vigilant in holding their States accountable and working to dismantle the obstacles they face in exercising the fundamental right to vote," she wrote.

-Among the comments in the suit, a Butler County voter, Chad McCullough found out in 2016 that he was no longer registered to vote when he headed to the polls to cast his ballot.
+Among the comments in the suit, a Butler County voter, Chad McCullough, discovered in 2016 that he was no longer registered to vote when he headed to the polls to cast his ballot.

 "I had no idea that my voter registration could be canceled, even if I did not move," McCullough told ABC News in 2016.